lucasVirolli/CPF-validate/README.md

 The calculus to get the second digit is: </br>
 11 - (284 % 11) = 2 (First digit) </br>
-If the digit number is greater than 9, we consider 0.
+If the number is greater than 9, we consider 0.
 </br>
 </br>
 Now we have both digits to check our CPF: </br>